Serve an LLM¶

 | API key (if required) | Set as OPENAI_API_KEY.
 For unauthenticated endpoints, set it to any non-empty string (e.g. not-required) — the OpenAI SDK requires the variable to exist. |

-Smoke test before moving on:
+Smoke test before moving on (substitute your actual URL and key):

 If you get a list of models including the one you'll use, you're ready.